AnonymousCSResearcher/MathdocClassEntityExplainability/README.md

 Wikipedia_Categories_Concepts_Data.py
 ```

-2) The category concept augmentations (Table V) for the text classification is carried out using
+2) The category concept augmentations (paper Table V) for the text classification is carried out using
 ```
 Wikipedia_Categories_Concepts.py
 ```